Property tycoon who hired hitman to kill his wife cut children out of £6m will

 However, nearly 40 years earlier - in 1979 - he pleaded guilty to conspiring to murder his wife, Mary, receiving a hospital order by way of sentence.

-Psychiatric evidence at the time suggested he was motivated to plot his wife’s murder due to a combination of “morbid jealousy syndrome,” drink and drug abuse, depression and business failures.
+Psychiatric evidence at the time suggested he was motivated to plot his wife’s murder due to a combination of “morbid jealousy syndrome”, drink and drug abuse, depression and business failures.

 Mr Gill, then 44, gave the men he believed to be hitmen £3,250 to assassinate his wife, only to be arrested after it transpired they were, in fact, police officers.